mesosphere/dcos-kafka-service/docs/connecting-clients.md

 enterprise: 'no'
 ---

 The only supported client library is the official Kafka Java library, i.e., `org.apache.kafka.clients.consumer.KafkaConsumer` and `org.apache.kafka.clients.producer.KafkaProducer`.
 Other clients are at the user's risk.

+# Kafka Client API Compatibility

+1. The Kafka client protocol is versioned and the cluster supports multiple versions.
+2. Kafka is backwards compatible: Newer versions of Kafka always continue to support older versions of the protocol.
+The implication of this is older clients continue to work with newer versions of Kafka.
+3. Clients are not forward compatible: There is no effort to have newer versions of the client support older versions of Kafka the protocol.
+The implication of this is newer clients are not compatible older versions of Kafka.

 # Using the DC/OS CLI